 - From High Five Junction: Little Critter, Somewhere to Ride, Shoe Spur, Shoe (either direction), Switchback Alley

-- From High Five Junction: Far East, Dust to Glory, Waterbar Heaven, left on Cooper Road, left on brand new single track
+- From High Five Junction: Far East, Dust to Glory, Waterbar Heaven all the way down to the bottom.

 Shuttling is very easy and provides multiple descent options from the Upper & Lower Echo Parking Lots, North Junction, High Five Junction, and Spaghetti Junction.